Skip To Main Content

 The Mason City Schools Board of Education holds regular public meetings monthly.
 These meetings provide the opportunity for the public to observe discussions relating to the business of the district.
 View Meeting agendas.

-Mason High School Performing Arts will present Radium Girls.
-Show time is at 7 pm on January 23, 24, 30, 31 and a 2:00 PM matinee on January 24.
+Mason High School Performing Arts will present the musical Sister Act.
+Show time is at 7 pm on the 23, 24, and 25 and 2pm matinee on April 26.
 Golden Comet Card holders may attend free of charge by reserving tickets with the Public Information Office at 513-398-0474, option 7.

 General Admission Tickets are $15 for adults, $10 for students, children, and seniors.
 Reserved patron seats are also available for $15.
 Purchase your tickets at www.masondrama.com.